rubenrabb01/Modeling-MacFish-database/Outputs/Model1a,b (rstanarm)/M1a-Summary (rstanarm).md

 # Model 1: Varying intercept model with no predictors (Variance components model)

-Consider the simplest multilevel model for fishes i=1,...,n nested within fi_species j=1,...,J and for whom we have range distances as responses.
-We can write a two-level varying intercept model with no predictors.
+Let's take a simplest multilevel model for fishes i=1,...,n nested within fi_species j=1,...,J with range distances as responses.
+We can write a 2-Level varying intercept model with no predictors.
 This model can then be fit using lmer().
 We specify an intercept (the predictor “1”) and allow it to vary by the level-2 identifier (fi_species).
 We also specify the REML = FALSE option to obtain maximum likelihood (ML) estimates.

 `m1a<-stan_lmer(formula= sqrt(ranged2d + 1) ~ 1 + (1 | fi_fishid), data = mean.ranged2d, seed=350)`